ember-learn/guides-source/guides/release/components-update/component-arguments-and-html-attributes.md

       <div class="cta-note-message">
         <p>
           You might be wondering why Ember doesn't use attribute syntax for the component syntax.
-We'll learn the next section that you can put normal HTML attributes on component tags, and they will end up on the HTML element that the component creates.
+In the next section, we'll learn that you can put normal HTML attributes on component tags, and they will end up on the HTML element that the component creates.
         </p>
         <p>
           So when you use a normal attribute name, you're putting a normal HTML attribute on an element.
 When you use an argument (which starts with
-          <code>@</code>), you're providing data to a component
+          <code>@</code>), you're providing data to a component.
         </p>
         <p>
           This also means that arguments can pass any kind of data to the